Results of the Spring 2020 Survey | Vol. 17.1 | April 6, 2020

-- Credit conditions eased marginally over the past three months.
+- At the time of the survey, credit conditions had eased slightly over the previous three months.

 Chart 1: Past sales growth